North Carolina Attorney General: History

 The 1868 constitution made the attorney general an elected member of the executive branch.
 Under this framework, the attorney general served as the legal advisor to the North Carolina Council of State, but was not formally one of its members.
 The constitution made the attorney general an ex officio member of the State Board of Education and provided for the officer's duties to be determined by law.
 That year, the General Assembly prescribed eight statutory duties for the attorney general: defending the state's interests in legal matters, representing government agencies upon request, advising local prosecutors, delivering an annual report to the legislature, summarizing reports from local prosecutors, providing legal advice to the legislature and other government agencies, delivering funds to the state, and maintaining a record of their office's accounts.
 Most prosecutions for criminal offenses were made the responsibility of district solicitors.

 The state's new constitution in 1971 altered the attorney general's office and duties little, though it made the officer a full member of the Council of State and removed them from the State Board of Education.
 The North Carolina Department of Justice—combining the Office of the Attorney General, the State Bureau of Investigation (SBI), the General Statutes Commission, and the police information network—was created by the General Assembly in 1971.
 In the early 1970s, incumbent Robert Burren Morgan shifted the office's emphasis from government legal matters and law enforcement towards consumer protection, and raised its political profile by forming relationships with the governor, the General Assembly, and other states' attorneys general.
-In 1984 a referendum approved an amendment to the constitution to require that the attorney general be licensed to practice law in North Carolina.
-In 2014 the SBI was removed from the attorney general's purview and made an independent agency responsible to the governor.
-Some attorneys general have sought the office of governor in electoral contests.
-The incumbent attorney general, Democrat Josh Stein, assumed office on January 1, 2017.
+In 1984, a referendum approved an amendment to the constitution to require that the attorney general be licensed to practice law in North Carolina.
+In 2014, the SBI was removed from the attorney general's purview and made an independent agency responsible to the governor.
+The incumbent attorney general, Democrat Jeff Jackson, assumed office on January 1, 2025.